Copywriting for Amazon: Why Intent Matters

 In the case of the ceiling fan, can you guess the problem?

 Maybe it’s sweltering hot outside.
 Or they want to save on AC bills.
 Perhaps they’re looking for better air circulation.
 It’s possible the customer is looking for a new ceiling fan for their workplace, home office or tiny bedroom.
 Maybe they’ve seen an ad on TV.
 Or all their friends have one.
 Maybe this customer wants a fan because they care about the environment and want a sustainable option for cooling their home.
+Maybe they need to replace a broken one quickly and trust Amazon to deliver tomorrow.

 If you can anticipate your customer’s needs and guide them to your product to solve their problem, they will be much happier to follow your lead.
 Try to use copy and keywords that will jump out at them and make them think “Hey, that’s exactly what I’m looking for!”.

-Start with the Inverted Pyramid
+Start with the inverted pyramid

 What’s a form of media we consume every day that we can learn from?